Hey there,

 But to keep this from becoming Keeping up with the Clintdashians (the pilot script is ready to be optioned, hit up me streaming platforms), I wanted to share a little more behind the scenes:

-- My first full day in Honolulu was largely working on the newsletter in my hotel room so I could relax during the conference.
+• My first full day in Honolulu was mostly working on the newsletter in my hotel room so I could relax during the conference.

 I wanted to share this because social media and people talking about events publicly are almost always a misrepresentation, or at least a skewed representation of what actually happened.